danielbarter/mini_compile_commands/README.md

     buildInputs = (previousAttrs.buildInputs or []) ++ [ mcc-hook ];
   })
 ```
 Running `nix-build` on this derivation will generate a `compile_commands.json` and move it into `$out`.
-Keep in mind that `compile_commands.json` files are not generally relocatable relative to source location, so to use the result, you will need to store your source in the same place that it was when it was built (usually `/build`).
-This is not particularly convenient, so for actual development (rather than just recording compile actions) we recommend that the project be used interactively.
+As explained in [the compile commands specification](https://clang.llvm.org/docs/JSONCompilationDatabase.html), each entry contains a `directory` attribute which is the absolute path of the directory from which the compiler invocation occurred.
+As a result, to use this generated json with `clangd`, the source code needs to be located in the same place as during the nix build (typically `/build`).
+Since this is inconvenient, we recommend using mini compile commands interactively.